 $a Recounts pivotal events in the history and life of Saint Nicholas, including how he came to be associated with Christmas and Santa Claus.

-$a Nicholas, $c Saint, Bp. of Myra $v Juvenile literature.
+$a Nicholas, $c Saint, Bishop of Myra $v Juvenile literature.

 $a Santa Claus.